SEA COVID-19: Unmask productivity in procurement performance like never before

 In the last few months, the COVID-19 disease has taken the world hostage.
 South-East Asian countries alone have reported more than 4k+ cases of COVID-19, and approximately 100+ deaths, and The World Health Organization (WHO) has called for countries to “act now” and urgently scale-up “aggressive” measures to tackle the disease.

-The changing landscape due to the ongoing pandemic has forced procurement leaders to sit up and re-draw the road map for improved business performance.
+The changing landscape due to the ongoing pandemic has forced procurement leaders to sit up and re-draw the road map for improved business performance and productivity using best procurement practices.
 Businesses across South East Asia are preparing for the impact that potentially COVID-19 will potentially cause.

 As a result, there is one aspect for the procurement professional that matters more now than ever before – value addition in terms of performance by increasing productivity, be it your own or that of your procurement organization.